u33549/Fractal-Tree/README.md

 - **Animation Duration:** Sets how fast the tree is drawn, in milliseconds.

 Each parameter has a reset button next to it.
 You can also use the "Reset All Settings" button in the menu to restore all defaults.

 ---

-## How to Use? 🚀

-1. **Open the App:** Go to [Fractal Tree Visualizer](https://u33549.github.io/Fractal-Tree/) or open `index.html` in your web browser.
-2. **Adjust Settings:** Use the side menu to change color, length, angle, depth, and other parameters.
-3. **Select Tree Type:** Choose between straight or curved branches.
-4. **Set Animation Duration:** Control how fast the tree is drawn.
-5. **Reset:** Use the reset button next to each parameter or the "Reset All Settings" button to restore defaults.
-6. **Change Language:** Click the flag icon in the top-right corner to instantly change the interface language.

----